mrh9663-del/rlac/_pages/assignment-1.md

 ### Tools Used

-I used Voyant Tools because it is accessible, visual, and well suited for comparing word usage across different subsets of a corpus.
+I used Voyant Tools as it is accessible, visual, and well suited for comparing word usage across different subsets of a corpus.
 I applied a stopword list to remove common words, and character dialogue markers.

 ### Analysis Process